backstage/backstage/docs/architecture-decisions/adr014-use-fetch.md

 We will gradually transition away from third party `fetch` replacement packages such as `node-fetch` and others on the Node.js platform.

+The `@mswjs/interceptors` library as used by `msw` version 1.x [does not support native fetch properly](https://github.com/mswjs/msw/issues/1563#issuecomment-1694249010) and likely never will.
+When you switch to using native fetch, you may see `msw` based tests start to fail to both capture and block traffic.
+Certain tests may need to be rewritten to use `msw` 2.x or newer instead, which uses a newer version of the interceptors.